ethereum-optimism/optimism/specs/system_config.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 The `SystemConfig` is a contract on L1 that can emit rollup configuration changes as log events.
-The rollup [block derivation process](./derivation.md) picks up on these log events, and applies the changes.
+The rollup [block derivation process](./derivation.md) picks up on these log events and applies the changes.

 ## System config contents (version 0)